gyril/front-crm-plugin/README.md

 - `yarn dev` is a combination of both.

 ## How to use this project
 This plugin creates a bridge between a conversation displayed in Front, and a contact record that you keep in a separate system.
 Every time the selected conversation changes in Front, a `GET` call will be issued by the client to the server.
-The client expects a response that should be valid JSON blob of the following structure:
+The client expects a response that should be a valid JSON blob of the following structure:

 ```
 {